Student Worker Applications

 To be considered for the Spring Semester, please have your application submitted by the following dates:

-- Ambulance Attendant: Applications currently closed, will re-open on November 1, 2017
+- Ambulance Attendant: Applications are open, will close on December 1, 2017

 - Standby EMT: Applications are open, will close on December 1, 2017

 - Dispatcher: Applications are closed